 The raw performance of the iPhone 11 Pro Max also impressed, although we did encounter some slowdown in the camera app; however, if you're looking to edit video on the go (and don’t forget this phone can shoot 4K at 60 frames per second, and do it well) then you’ll enjoy the extra grunt on offer.

-Overall, the iPhone 11 Pro Max is a real step forward, and the most advanced iPhone yet.
+Overall, the iPhone 11 Pro Max is a real step forward, and was the most advanced iPhone at the time.
 However, when thinking about what’s truly new here, we weren’t able to single out much beyond the improved camera (especially Night mode) and the slightly upgraded cinematic experience.

 If you want to save some money, we’d suggest checking out the iPhone 11 - while we constantly found little nuggets of impressive performance throughout our testing of the 11 Pro Max, we couldn't shake the feeling that this is really only a phone for the Apple fan who wants the best of everything, with no compromises.
-And for those fans, there's now the iPhone 12 Pro Max.
+And for those fans, there's now the iPhone 13 Pro Max or even the iPhone 12 Pro Max if you can find it.

 Want to know more?
 Read on to see our in-depth testing of Apple’s high-end smartphone.